 (I can’t type this title without hearing that song.
 Sorry in advance for getting it stuck in your head!)

 So I’ve been single quite a few years now.
 About 30, to be exact.

-I’ve always been a reader, but it wasn’t until I entered the world of dating and things didn’t go as hoped (read: failed) that I really started reading anything other than fiction.
+I’ve always been a reader, but it wasn’t until I was a full-fledged adult that I expanded my horizons to reach beyond fiction reads.
 I hated anything nonfiction, struggled to plow through any required reading for school, and had very little patience when it came to books that weren’t stories.
 I wanted to like them.
 I just couldn’t.

-Then I went through my first really difficult season as an adult, and everything changed – myself at the top of the list.
+Then I went through my first really difficult season as an adult, and everything changed – me, most of all.

 One day in the middle of my lowest season, I picked up a book about personality (This one, if you’re curious) that left me feeling great about myself and my strengths.
 Wow!
 I thought.
 I’m sure this book is just an exception to the rule, but it was so good!
 It literally changed my life.